CactusSoft/Cactus.Identity.Signing/README.md

 The workflow is the following:
 - CertManager generates Secret that contains current signing key (`tls.crt`, `tls.key`) and PKCS12 keystore that contains CA & previously issued certificate (`keystore.p12`).
 - Identity service mount the Secret to filesystem.
 So it gets files `tls.crt`, `tls.key` and `keystore.p12`
-- To load signing key the service uses `PemSigningCredentialStore` class which implements `ISigningCredentialStore`
+- To load the keys the service uses `CertManagerKeystore` class which implements `ISigningCredentialStore` and `IValidationKeysStore`
-- To load previously issued certificates, the service uses `Pkcs12ValidationKeysStore` class that implements `IValidationKeysStore`
-- Both implementations of `ISigningCredentialStore` and `IValidationKeysStore` are injected to IdentityServer4
+- Both interfaces should be injected to IdentityServer4 using DI

 To get more details about IdentityServer4 keys rollover see the [official documentation](https://docs.identityserver.io/en/latest/topics/crypto.html).